isaaclee12/Cyclic-MERN-Starter-Kit/README.md

 - Credit to <a href="https://github.com/RascalTwo">Rascal_Two</a> for help with Cyclic deployment

 # Roadmap:
-- Change imports in backend/server to match syntax in front end (import statements)
+- Change imports in backend/server to match syntax in front end (import statements).
 - Implement Update functionality for the "Example" Object.
-- Delete artifacts from original Together project (e.g. events.js, etc)
-- Have certain features only appear if authorized.
-- Ask Rachel about "repo" vs "template" on GitHub.
-- Change discord server id to Cyclic's server in the backend
+- Add more thorough documentation in the code.
-- Change feature 2 button for distinction + make it colorblind friendly.
-- Clean up all TODOs
-- Once done, let Rachel know
+- Add diagrams in the README for how this app works.

 # Tech Used: